-The Swedish University of Agricultural Sciences (SLU) has initiated a project to form a Global Challenges University Alliance, and is planning to involve 25 of the world’s top "bio‐economy" universities at all continents.
+The Swedish University of Agricultural Sciences (SLU) has initiated the Global Challenges University Alliance planning to involve the world’s leading "bio‐economy" universities at all continents.

 Focus for the GCUA initiative is the agricultural research and educations issues in relation to the current Global Challenges.
 By 2050 the world's population will exceed nine billion, requiring agricultural, forest and fisheries systems to produce food, animal feed, fibres, energy and materials for another two billion people.
 The crucial issue is how to achieve this with very little new land to use, without causing unsustainable ecological consequences and during an on‐going climate change.